vravila/redux-test/README.md

 -Used this project to learn more about the functionality of Redux

 Main points learned:
--Redux helps give each React component the exact piece of state it needs -The state of the whole Redux application lives in the store -Reducers produce the state of your application based on action type -Reducers take 2 parameters: the current state and an action -The state is immutable and cannot change in place -The only way to change the state is by sending a signal to the store (action) -Every action needs a type property
+- Redux helps give each React component the exact piece of state it needs
+- The state of the whole Redux application lives in the store
+- Reducers produce the state of your application based on action type
+- Reducers take 2 parameters: the current state and an action
+- The state is immutable and cannot change in place
+- The only way to change the state is by sending a signal to the store (action)
+- Every action needs a type property
--Constants should be used to better define action types to minimize errors -To ensure state remains immutable, use concat(),slice() for arrays, Object.assign() for objects
+- Constants should be used to better define action types to minimize errors
+- To ensure state remains immutable, use concat(),slice() for arrays, Object.assign() for objects

 Methods:
--subscribe() : accepts callback that will fire when action is dispatched -dispatch() : dispatching an action
+- subscribe() : accepts callback that will fire when action is dispatched
+- dispatch() : dispatching an action
--getState(): accesses current state of the app
+- getState(): accesses current state of the app